Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

   }
   ```

-  This way, when the pipeline finishes, the returned dict includes the SleepFeatures object (Pydantic models are JSON-serializable; Pydantic v2’s BaseModel will serialize to dict automatically when saved to Firestore, or we can call `.model_dump()` explicitly if needed).
+  This way, when the pipeline finishes, the returned dict includes the SleepFeatures object (Pydantic models are JSON-serializable; Pydantic v2's BaseModel will serialize to dict automatically when saved to Firestore, or we can call `.model_dump()` explicitly if needed).
 Including `sleep_features` ensures the raw numeric feature vector is saved for further analysis or debugging.

 ## 5. Gemini LLM Prompt Adaptation for Sleep Insights

-With sleep metrics being analyzed and stored, we want the Large Language Model (Gemini 2.5) to incorporate these insights into the user’s health narrative.
+With sleep metrics being analyzed and stored, we want the Large Language Model (Gemini 2.5) to incorporate these insights into the user's health narrative.
 The `GeminiService` in `src/clarity/ml/gemini_service.py` constructs a prompt using key metrics.
 We will update this to inject our sleep features:

 * **Extend Analysis Results for LLM:** Before calling `GeminiService.generate_health_insights`, ensure the `analysis_results` dict contains high-level sleep keys.
 We have already placed `sleep_features` (a structured object) and summary stats in the Firestore document.
 The LLM prompt builder likely uses either `summary_stats` or expects flattened fields.
 In the current `GeminiService`, we see references like: